Loading Events

 • getting students excited about improving their writing

-• responding to student writers with comments that help them improve
+• responding to student writers with comments that help them improve, and

 • teaching students to revise writing with a focus on improvement